agiza/BitnamiLifesaver/documentation.markdown

 ## Edit the HTTP.conf file:
 	/opt/bitnami/apache2/conf/httpd.conf

 It turns out that this is nothing more than a declaration of where the actual virtual host configuration files are.
-The real one for WordPress is here:

-	/opt/bitnami/apps/wordpress/conf/wordpress.conf
+Scroll to the bottom of this file and you'll find where the real stuff is.

 ## Default public directory for primary domain/IP: